RosettaCommons/documentation/scripting_documentation/RosettaScripts/FeaturesReporter/tutorials/FeaturesTutorialRunSciBench.md

 Database Support Requirements
 =============================

 The features scientific benchmark stores feature data databases.
-Currently it and works with *SQLite3* and support for *MySQL* and *PostgreSQL* databases is under development.

 -   **SQLite** : Rosetta is distributed with support for *SQLite3* databases.
-Since each database is a *.db3* file in the filesystem, they are easy to manage.
-However, due to limitations with shared filesystems, when the features scientific benchmark run in parallel with *SQLite3* , it is setup to write separate database files per-node, which then must be merged together as a post-processing step.
 -   **MySQL** , **PostgreSQL** : To use interface with *MySQL* and *PostgreSQL* the appropriate drivers must be compiled into Rosetta.
 See the [[database input/output|Database-IO]] page for more information.